 Elections are naturally divisive; they are never* (rarely) unanimous and pit one group against another to gain power.
 Elected persons are naturally partisan and factional, they speak on behalf of specific constituencies, parties, or base of supporters and so are incapable of accommodating or acting on behalf of the whole, they largely operate under short timelines and self-serving incentives.
 It is a fight for numbers and there will always be winners and losers and the common good will be severely compromised.

 Monarchy is like having a living flag or a personification of the country, its history, and its culture.
 Their family and ancestors were present long before many of our families either emigrated to the country or even came into exitance.
 Their person is rooted in the very soil of the nation itself.
 The buildings, cities, and monuments seen around might have been financed by one of their ancestors, and in that way, we greatly benefit from that historical patronage.
-A Royal Family and a Nation are often very intimately connected.
+A Royal Family and a country are often very intimately connected.
 Monarchs however also possess an “international” flavor to them, as Royal Families tended to marry outside their realms, forging connections with many other families and dynasties from many other various backgrounds, cultures, religions, and histories.

 Monarchy is also like a trade or apprenticeship.
 Education in the art has been seen from the earliest times of royalist political philosophy to be crucial for any future monarch to be successful.
-Being educated in languages, law, literature, diplomacy, etiquette, philosophy, history, politics, constitutionalism, rhetoric, mathematics, music, etc. as well as performing duties in military service would not be uncommon to learn as a monarch in training.
+Being educated in languages, law, literature, diplomacy, etiquette, philosophy, history, politics, rhetoric, mathematics, the Arts, etc. as well as performing duties in military service would not be an uncommon regiment as a “monarch in training.”
 Proper education, along with checks and balances as outlined in later developed political theory, were seen as a bulwark against the potential for any tyranny, from either a monarch, an assembly, or other institutions.
-This educational ideal is also responsible for philosopher and sage Kings, royals who patronized the arts and sciences and commissioned some of the best architects, artists, thinkers, and various scientific specialists that have left behind a tremendous legacy, monarchs who founded museums and universities, who invested in various profitable farsighted ventures, who subsidized industries, who promoted merit and outstanding individuals, etc. Taking inspiration from the Platonic dialogues, one can read the ship allegory; that a country is like a ship, would you want just anyone to steer the vessel or those educated in how to sail?
-Why therefor, would the choice be different for those that steer the ship of state.
+This educational ideal is also responsible for philosopher and sage Kings; royals who patronized the arts and sciences and commissioned some of the best architects, artists, thinkers, and scientists who have left behind a tremendous legacy, monarchs who founded museums and universities, who invested in various profitable farsighted ventures, who subsidized industries, who promoted merit and outstanding individuals, etc. Taking inspiration from the Platonic dialogues, one can read the “Ship” allegory; that a country is like a ship, would you want just anyone to steer the vessel or those educated in how to sail?
+Why therefore, would the choice be different for those that steer the ship of state?

-It is for these reasons, for reasons of the Nature of Monarchy in the abstract verses the Nature of election, why we advocate for a monarchy in the United States.
-The presidential office has become far too partisan and factional over these past several decades and indeed our founding fathers warned us of the dangers of factions.
+It is for these reasons; of the Nature of Monarchy in Theory, History, Reality, and Practicality; the Nature of elections and Democracy; why we advocate for a monarchy in the United States.
+The Presidential office has become far too partisan and factional over these past several decades and indeed our founding fathers warned us of the dangers of factions.
 Hereditary Monarchy seems the best and most practical way of permanently removing any possibility of that from returning to infect the executive branch.